McKenzie Friend Service

 If you prefer to apply alone, you can still do that, but the process is straightforward and without blame.
 It’s no longer a “him vs. her” situation.

-No Long Waits for Divorce
+No Long Waits For Divorce

 Before, you could only get a divorce after two or five years of separation or if your spouse was at fault.
 But with the new law, there’s no need to wait that long.
 You can start the process right away, with just a simple declaration that the marriage has broken down.